Judah Is Scattered for Forsaking God's Law

 When God’s people abandon His revealed word and follow idols, the covenant consequences of judgment and exile follow.

-12 Who is wise enough to understand this?
-Who is he to whom the mouth of Yahweh has spoken, that he may declare it?
-Why has the land perished and burned up like a wilderness, so that no one passes through?
+12 Who is the man wise enough to understand this?
+To whom has the mouth of the LORD spoken, that he may explain it?
+Why is the land destroyed and scorched like a desert, so no one can pass through it?

-14 but have walked after the stubbornness of their own heart and after the Baals, which their fathers taught them.”
+14 Instead, they have followed the stubbornness of their hearts and gone after the Baals, as their fathers taught them.”

-15 Therefore Yahweh of Armies, the God of Israel, says, “Behold, I will feed them, even this people, with wormwood and give them poisoned water to drink.
+15 Therefore this is what the LORD of Hosts, the God of Israel, says: “Behold, I will feed this people wormwood and give them poisoned water to drink.

-16 I will scatter them also among the nations, whom neither they nor their fathers have known.
-I will send the sword after them, until I have consumed them.”
+16 I will scatter them among the nations that neither they nor their fathers have known, and I will send a sword after them until I have finished them off.”

 When God’s people abandon His revealed word and follow idols, the covenant consequences of judgment and exile follow.